 After having evaluated that it's impossible to go against what people desire, I decided to provide a place where it's possible to ask help for tasks on which nobody was able to help for free.

 Topics for selling stuff are NOT allowed, you can only offer money/whateveryouwant for a work you need.

 Please note that any possible work and transaction between the users is just their business so the forum is not responsible (like people who don't pay or don't give the work or the work is horrible and doesn't work), consider that section only a space for announcements and nothing else.Why there are few people and posts?

-If more people are aware of this place then more people will join.
+If more people are aware of this place then more people will join and will contribute.